RafaelGoulartB/dt.news/README.md

 > 🤑 Ig News project made in ignite bootcamp.

 <div align="center">
-  <sub>The Dt.money project.
+  <sub>The ig.news project.
 Built with ❤︎ by
     <a href="https://github.com/RafaelGoulartB">Rafael Goulart</a> and
     <a href="https://github.com/RafaelGoulartB/ig.news/graphs/contributors">
       contributors